Biden taps LA Mayor Garcetti as ambassador to India - News Break

 Garcetti would head to New Delhi at a time that the United States is seeking to flesh out a burgeoning relationship with India in the face of an increasingly assertive China, the only other nation of a billion-plus people.

-Biden has stepped up the "Quad" partnership of the United States, India, Japan and Australia -- four democracies that largely share common cause on China's rising military and economic might.
+Biden has stepped up the "Quad" partnership of the United States, India, Japan and Australia -- four democracies that largely see common cause on China.

-But Garcetti, the first Jewish mayor of Los Angeles, would also head to India amid growing concern in the United States, especially among Democrats, over the treatment of minorities under Prime Minister Narendra Modi's Hindu nationalist government.
+But Garcetti, the first Jewish mayor of Los Angeles, would also head to India amid growing concern in the United States, especially in the Democratic Party, over the treatment of minorities under Prime Minister Narendra Modi's Hindu nationalist government.

-India has been facing major challenges from Covid-19 and air pollution -- two issues that Garcetti has tackled in Los Angeles.

-As mayor, Garcetti signed a hike on the minimum wage, pushed forward initiatives on climate change and mass transit and led the bid that will bring the Olympics to Los Angeles for a third time in 2028.
+Garcetti as mayor won the Olympics for Los Angeles in 2028 and has pushed forward major projects on job creation, climate change and mass transit, helping transform a city once synonymous with the automobile.

-But Garcetti would escape Los Angeles at a time that he is facing rising criticism including over homelessness, long a scourge in the City of Angels.
+But Garcetti would leave Los Angeles at a time of rising public concern on homelessness, long a major issue in the city.

-In recent months, his former deputy mayor was charged in a corruption scandal in which city officials allegedly accepted kickbacks over zoning decisions and another top aide was accused of sexual misconduct.

-Some Black Lives Matter protesters had urged Biden not to pick Garcetti for any role over his handling of the police department.

 Comments / 0